moonbeam-foundation/moonbeam/precompiles/utils/macro/docs/precompile_macro.md

 ## Solidity signatures test

-The macro will automatically generate a unit test to ensure that the types expressed in a `public` attribute matches the Rust parameters of the function, thanks to the `EvmData` trait having the `solidity_type() -> String` function.
+The macro will automatically generate a unit test to ensure that the types expressed in a `public` attribute matches the Rust parameters of the function, thanks to the `solidity::Codec` trait having the `solidity_type() -> String` function.

 If any **parsed** argument (discriminant is not concerned) depends on the type parameters of the